-The Learning Support Department plays a major role in the identification, assessment, monitoring and provision for students with Additional Educational Needs.
-In doing so the department works according to the Code of Practice for Additional Needs and liaises closely with colleagues, parents, primary schools and external agencies.
+The Boost Department plays a major role in the identification, assessment, monitoring and provision for students with Additional Learning Needs.
+In doing so the department works according to the Additional Needs Code for Wales 2021 and liaises closely with colleagues, parents, primary schools and external agencies.

 Provision for students with Additional Learning Needs is a whole school issue.
-Central to the work of every class and every subject is continuous cycle of planning, teaching, assessment and evaluation that takes account of the wide range of abilities, aptitudes and interests of the students.
+Central to the work of every class and every subject is a continuous cycle of planning, teaching, assessment and evaluation that takes account of the wide range of abilities, aptitudes and interests of the students.

 The majority of students will learn and progress within these arrangements.
 However, for students with Additional Learning Needs it may be necessary to provide an enhanced level of provision that supports and develops their learning abilities.
-Those students identified may receive their English and Mathematics lessons in small groups, or follow individual programmes, which allow for greater scope in delivering the National Curriculum according to individual needs and permits a high degree of teacher attention.
+Those students identified may receive their English and Mathematics lessons in small groups, or follow individual programmes, which allow for greater scope in delivering the National Curriculum according to individual needs.
 Resources are generally allocated according to a hierarchy of need and support may take one or more of the following forms:

-- The use of differentiated learning materials and / or specialised equipment. - Teaching assistant support for individuals or group work. - Access to external agencies, including support for individuals in mainstream lessons.
-Local Authority Services, for targeted support of individual students and / /or advice on strategies, equipment and training. - Withdrawal from mainstream lessons for Basic Skills support. - 'Catch Up and Buddy Reading' a highly structured remediation scheme. - Placement in the Nurture group.
+- The use of differentiated learning materials and / or specialised equipment. - Teaching assistant support for individuals or groups. - Access to external agencies, including support for individuals in mainstream lessons.
+Local Authority Services, for targeted support of individual students and / or advice on strategies, equipment and training. - Withdrawal from mainstream lessons for basic skills support. - Catch up and buddy reading. - Placement in the Nurture group.

-The Additional Needs Department consists for two full-time teachers, two nurture group teachers, a full time Basic Skills teacher and a team of teaching assistants.
+The Additional Needs department consists of the ALNCo, a part time ALN support teacher, a part time nurture group teacher, a full time learning support co-ordinator and a team of teaching assistants.
 Staff share a wide range of expertise in ALN, including experience in teaching students with emotional and behavioural difficulties, moderate learning difficulties, specific learning difficulties eg dyslexia, dyspraxia, autism spectrum disorders and physical and sensory impairment.
 The department is located in a well-resourced teaching and support area that provides for small groups or individual programmes of study, particularly in literacy and numeracy.